YoniA/terminal-quiz/README.md

 * `reset_stats.sh` - reset all statistics (number of trials, streaks, mastered etc.)
 * `empty_all_tables.sh` - wipe off all database content, leaving only empty tables.
 USE WITH CAUTION!.
 THIS OPERATION CANNOT BE UNDONE.
 * `dump_to_txt.sh` - write all records of `item` table to a txt file named `dump_timestamp.txt` (where `timestamp` is the actual datetime at the moment of creation).
+* `db_populator.sh` - populate db tables with content from a formatted questions file. see bellow.

 # Creating custom database content